Riteish1/ritesh/README.md

 # Java On Docker Image

 This project show how to build a java spring-boot application using the docker´s multi-stage functionality and package it into a docker image and run it on a container.
+It is part of the blog article that you can find [here](https://educosta.dev/blog/learn-how-to-package-your-java-application-into-a-docker-image/)

 ## Useful Commands